runtimeverification/k/k-distribution/tutorial/1_k/4_imp++/lesson_8/README.md

 Note that we rearrange a bit the semantics, to group the semantics of old IMP's constructs together, and separate it from the new IMP++'s semantics.

-Once we are done adding all the comments, we `kompile` with the documentation option `--pdf`, and then visualize the generated PDF document.
+Once we are done adding all the comments, we can `krun` with the documentation option `--output latex`, and then visualize the generated PDF document.

 Everything looks good, except the configuration.
 We can move the store, in and out cells on the next line.
 The html-ish tag `<br/>` inserts a line break